At a Glance

 Curriculum

-Boston University’s Graduate Certificate in Healthcare Promotion, Media & Marketing consists of four required online courses (16 credits).
+Boston University’s Graduate Certificate in Healthcare Promotion, Media & Marketing consists of four required online courses (16 units).
 Minimum passing grade for a course in the graduate certificate program is B– (2.7), but an average grade of B (3.0) must be maintained to be in good academic standing and satisfy certificate requirements.

 Dates & Deadlines